Health and Safety

 • Masks may be required by athletics staff as needed in shared spaces (such as team busses or athletic training room spaces).

-• Masks will continue to be required in the Student Health Center at all times.
+• Masks will continue to be required in the Student Health Center if you are feeling ill or have been exposed to a contagious illness.

 • Proper mask-wearing is expected whenever you are experiencing symptoms of any illness, have a positive COVID-19 test, are awaiting test results or have been exposed to someone with COVID-19.
 (Please follow CDC recommendations for masking when COVID-19 positive or when exposed to COVID-19.)